 3. Doggy pillow

-What it is: It’s one of the best sex positions out there and can be totally modified to suit your needs when you have endometriosis.
+How to do it: It’s one of the best sex positions out there and can be totally modified to suit your needs when you have endometriosis.
 There are no rules when it comes to consensual pleasure.
 So, if the traditional doggy style position is too painful for you to enjoy, consider the doggy pillow or modified doggy style position.
 To do this, lie on your stomach and add pillows under your torso if that's more comfortable.
 Then have your partner lie on top of you and enter you.

 Why it’s great: “Rear vaginal entry on hands and knees will allow one of their hands to be free to guide their penetrating partner,” says Dr. Heather Jeffcoat, author of Sex Without Pain: A Self-Treatment Guide To The Sex Life You Deserve.
 “If needed, those with endometriosis can also support their torso with a few pillows in this position.”